 The first and most important step is to make sure you're in the right class, says Jill Selinger, manager of continuing education.
 It's not just the topic that matters: the Garden offers instruction pitched at different levels, from basics for beginners to certificate programs for professionals.
 The class that is right for you depends on your own knowledge and experience.

-A gardener who hasn't taken the prerequisite botany course is likely to be lost in an intense, weeks-long certificate-level class on small flowering trees, but will be enlightened by a two-hour-long class March 3 on "Success with Trees and Shrubs."
-An experienced watercolorist who might be bored with six "Beginning Watercolor" classes on Thursday afternoons from March 1 to April 5 could immerse herself in three intensive days with visiting artist Marilyn Garber, May 4 to 6.
+A gardener who hasn't taken the prerequisite botany course is likely to be lost in an intense, weeks-long certificate-level class on small flowering trees, but will be enlightened by a two-hour-long class on "Success with Trees and Shrubs."
+An experienced watercolorist who might be bored with six "Beginning Watercolor" classes could immerse herself in three intensive days with a workshop.

 "You have to read the description carefully," says Selinger.
 "If you have any questions about whether the class is appropriate for you, just call."